Old Buckenham Hall School: Facilities and activities

 The school makes use of its sports pitches and facilities including three rugby pitches, two football pitches, five football and six hockey pitches, five cricket squares, seven tennis courts, two squash courts, all-weather netball courts, a 2000 yd nine-hole golf course, and an outdoor heated swimming pool.
 Pupils spend five of six afternoons a week playing games.
 Pupils at OBH play a wide variety of sports including rugby, hockey, cricket, tennis, football, athletics, gymnastics, cross country running, golf, swimming, and netball.

 Being a predominantly day and transitional boarding school, the school offers a wide range of activities for the pupils including archery, sailing, and clay pigeon shooting.

-The school has landscaped Japanese Gardens (known as 'The Japs'), located to the south of the Stable Yard.
+The school has landscaped Japanese Gardens, located to the south of the Stable Yard.
 There are three ponds on the estate: the island pond, the mirror (South) pond and Dragonfly pond (in the Japanese Gardens).
 The school maintains an orchard, a historic arboretum, the big woods, two outdoor classrooms, owl boxes, beehives and also keeps chickens and ducks.
 The school's famous Thatched Pavilion played host to an England XI versus the touring Australian Ashes side in 1921 when it was located in Old Buckenham.

 The main multi-purpose hall, the Britten Hall, is named for the school's most distinguished alumnus, Benjamin Britten.

 The school is also home to the Brettenham Village Cricket Club and hosts an annual fireworks event for the local community.